fhdsl/AI_for_Efficient_Programming/docs/06-understanding_other_ppl_code.md

 ### Questions

 1. Craft a query that identifies the features that can be used to determine the coding language, as well as the version of the language.
+What language and version is it written in?
+What features give away the coding language?

 1. Create a prompt that determines what this code does, as well as important features of the program.
+What does this code do?

 1. Write a prompt that determines the purpose of this specific code snippet:

 ```
  let root = BitMapBackend::new("sir_vaccination.png", (800, 600)).into_drawing_area();
 ```
+What is the purpose of this line of code?

 ## Summary